The Black Tomatoes

 80 days.
 This exceedingly rare, beautiful and incredibly delicious variety is the first tomato that I can say rivals

 my all-time favorite,Paul Robeson.
 Everyone who tastes it goes mad with tomato love and says it is the best tasting tomato they have ever tried, bar none.
 The flavor of this deep chocolate-brown tomato, as described by Lisa of Amishland Heirloom Seeds, " a distinctive, winey, smoky, rich taste and fabulous color."
 Lisa was the first to offer seeds of Chocolate Amazon which were sent to her by her Ukrainian friend, Sergey.
 Double the size of most other black tomatoes, reaching 1 lb. or more, extremely prolific and pumping out sweet, luscious, juicy tomatoes right into the cooler weather, Chocolate Amazon is in our top three discoveries for your 2009 garden.
-Lisa's beautiful photographs are used with her kind permission.

-Chocolate Stripes ($5.95) I'm sorry!
+Chocolate Stripes ($6.25)

 Among the largest of the black tomatoes, this one was among the top 3 winners of TomatoFest 2007.
 Reaching 4 inches and ripening to mahogany brown with dark olive green stripes, these fruits have enormous old-time tomato flavor and an appearance similar to Black Zebra, but huge!
 A plentiful harvest, stunning beauty and out-of-this-world taste make Chocolate Stripes a rare treat in your garden.